CIA Tibetan program: 1960–1972

 The CIA's involvement in the Tibetan resistance was part of a broader geopolitical strategy aimed at countering Communist expansionism and influence in Asia during the Cold War.
 By supporting Tibetan rebels, the CIA sought to undermine Chinese Communist control in Tibet and prevent the spread of communism in the region, aligning with broader U.S. foreign policy objectives in containing communist regimes globally.

 By early 1960, the camp at Chagra Pembar had grown considerably larger since it was established the year prior.
-Its position was strategic for being between Lhasa and China, and eastern Tibet, overall, was noted by the CIA for being "a favorable milieu for guerilla warfare".
-This strategic positioning combined with the increase in Tibetan guerillas made Chagra Pembar a target for China.
-Chagra Pembar was bombed by Chinese forces early in the year over the course of several days, which killed thousands, including both guerillas and civilians.
+Its position was strategic for being between Lhasa and China, and eastern Tibet, overall, was noted by the CIA for being "a favorable milieu for guerrilla warfare".
+This strategic positioning combined with the increase in Tibetan guerrillas made Chagra Pembar a target for China.
+Chagra Pembar was bombed by Chinese forces early in the year over the course of several days, which killed thousands, including both guerrillas and civilians.
 "Only five of the Chagra Pembar parachutists survived; the rest died in the Chinese attacks or were hunted down later."
 Another camp, Nira Tsogeng, located near the Indian region of Ladakh, was also targeted by the Chinese in this attack.
 This attack was especially disheartening, as the CIA had dropped 430 pallets of weapons and other supplies to the 4,000 Tibetan fighters at the camp.
 Many at Nira Tsogeng who survived the initial bombings would later succumb to dehydration due to being saddled with their dependents and some 30,000 animals as they attempted to cross the arid Ladakh plain.

 In the summer of 1960, the CIA funded a rebellion within the region of Upper Mustang, and which was gathered by a Resistance Fighter under Bapa Gen Yeshe who ended up gathering up to 2100 fighter which was a mix of many Tibetans fleeing to the camp.
 The gathering rebellion was still not supplied well with many of the resistance fighters dying of cold and starvation due to CIA reluctance to send supplies with the U-2 due to the U-2 Spy plane inside of Soviet territory in May 1960.
 However, in spring of 1961 the CIA sent a cache of supplies to the resistance as well as seven men teams through Nepal.